Guide to Work, Study, Travel and Living Abroad

 The Allure of the WWOOF Program

-Our flirtation with the idea started when we stumbled on the website for WWOOF or World Wide Opportunities on Organic Farms, the organization that matches volunteers with organic farms around the world.
+Our flirtation with the idea started when we stumbled on the website for WWOOF or World Wide Opportunities on Organic Farms.
+This organization matches volunteers with organic farms around the world.
 We quickly scanned the front page.
 A few hours of work each day in exchange for food and lodging?
 Learn about organic farming and sustainable agriculture while conserving our travel budget?
 That seemed perfect.

 Sold on the idea, we handed over a modest membership fee and set about browsing the placements on offer.
 Chestnut harvesting.
 Goat cheese making.
 Vineyard pruning.
-“Hot springs around the corner,” read one ad.
-The accommodations did not sound too shabby either: heritage homes, restored cottages, and sprawling estates, set in the most scenic corners of the world.
+"Hot springs around the corner," read one ad.
+The accommodations sounded pretty, too: heritage homes, restored cottages, and sprawling estates set in the most scenic corners of the world.

-A few emails later and we had booked our place at a farm on a high plateau in France.
-We arrived on a chilly November day and even under cloudy skies, the little stone house with its view over a nearby ridge met our expectations of a rural idyll.
+A few emails later, we booked our place at a farm on a high plateau in France.
+We arrived on a chilly November day, and even under cloudy skies, the little stone house with its view over a nearby ridge met our expectations of a rural idyll.

 One WWOOF job.
 Mixing concrete.